-- Reward and recognition is missing from your work.
+- Reward and recognition are missing from your work.

 - Your environment isn’t physically safe.

-A lot of things can contribute to workplace stress, and while anxiety and depression are different to workplace stress, unchecked stress can lead to greater mental health and wellbeing issues.
+A lot of things can contribute to workplace stress, and while anxiety and depression are different from workplace stress, unchecked stress can lead to greater mental health and wellbeing issues.

 So what can you do to help make your work day a little less stressful?

 Change your physical position at least once every hour.